zpgallegos/zavant/dbt/README.md

    no longer exist in its new source revision.
 4. Leave every unchanged game untouched.

-This game-replacement boundary handles corrections that add, change, or remove events without requiring a full-table rebuild and without leaving obsolete rows behind.
+This game-replacement boundary handles corrections from either source that add, change, or remove events or enrichments without requiring a full-table rebuild and without leaving obsolete rows behind.
+A changed date-scoped Savant revision recalculates every game represented by that revision.

 The documented
 [`correction_safe_incremental.sql`](macros/correction_safe_incremental.sql)